ablab/IsoQuant/README.md

 All provided files are treated as a single experiment, which means a single combined GTF will be generated.
 If multiple files are provided, IsoQuant will compute tables with each column corresponding to an individual file (per-sample counts).
-To set a specific label for each sample use `--label` option.
+To set a specific label for each sample use the `--label` option.
 Number of labels must be equal to the number of files.
-To a set a prefix for the output files use `--prefix` option.
+To a set a prefix for the output files use the `--prefix` option.

 This pipeline is typical for the cases when a user is interested in comparing expression between different replicas/conditions within the same experiment.